History of the South Korea national football team: Early history

-Korea (Joseon) was not introduced to the sport of association football until the late 19th century; it is often said that football in Korea dates to 1882, when the Royal Navy sailors from played a game while their vessel was visiting the Incheon Port.
-Korea became a Japanese colony in 1905 and was annexed into it outright in 1910.
+Korea (Joseon) was not introduced to the sport of association football until the late 19th century; it is often said that football in Korea dates to 1882, when Royal Navy sailors from played a game while their vessel was visiting Incheon Port.
+Korea became a Japanese colony in 1905 and was annexed outright in 1910.

 In 1921, the first All Joseon Football Tournament was held, and in 1928, the Joseon Football Association was organized, which created a foundation to disseminate and develop football in Korea.
 Korean teams participated in competitions with Japanese teams from around 1926; Joseon Football Club became a de facto national team for Koreans, and won the 1935 Emperor's Cup.
-Koreans also played for the Japan national team, most notably Kim Yong-sik who played for Japan at the 1936 Summer Olympics.
+Koreans also played for the Japan national team, most notably Kim Yong-sik, who played for Japan at the 1936 Summer Olympics.

-The Joseon FA was reorganized in 1945 as Japanese occupation ended with the end of World War II.
+The Joseon FA was reorganized in 1945 as Japanese occupation ended with the conclusion of World War II.
 Following the establishment of the South Korean state in the late 1940s, a new Korea Football Association (KFA) was founded in 1948 and joined FIFA, the international football governing body.
 The same year, the South Korean national team made its international debut and won 5–3 against Mexico at the 1948 Summer Olympics in London.